arpanghoshal/Template-Matching-Application/README.md

 4. **Improving Accuracy Through Retraining:**

 - **Approach 1 - Few-shot Learning:** Store the transformation logic as part of 'prompt_examples' for future transformations.
+[Link to the Few-shot Approach](https://github.com/arpanghoshal/Template-Matching-Application)
 - **Approach 2 - Retraining the Model:** Continuously gather 'labeled_data' from each successful transformation.
 When enough 'labeled_data' has been accumulated, retrain the LLM model.
 [Link to the Retraining Approach](https://github.com/arpanghoshal/Template-Matching-Application/blob/main/pseudo_algorithm_training.py)

 5. **Post-Transformation Validation:**